Aidar5/nattoeng/docs/source/book/09_functions/4_func_unpacking_and_var_args_example.rst

     Password for user nata has passed all checks

-In this variant, you can add arguments to the check_passwd function without having to duplicate them in the add_user_to_users_file functions.
+In this variant you can add arguments to the check_passwd function without having to duplicate them in the add_user_to_users_file function.